Sam Everington: Training and appointments

 Everington was one of the first medics on scene at the Tavistock Square bus bombings in 2005.

-He was a member of the Department of Health's Art and Health Working party in 2006.
-In 2007/08 he was appointed as an adviser to the Health Minister (Primary Care Access).
+He was a member of the Department of Health's Art and Health working party in 2006.
+In 2007–2008, he was appointed as an adviser to the Health Minister (Primary Care Access).

 He initially backed Andrew Lansley's Health and Social Care health reforms but later reversed his stance.
-He says, that "while clinical commissioning is rightly well supported, the huge re-organisation under the Health and Social Care Act was unnecessary".
+He says that "while clinical commissioning is rightly well supported, the huge re-organisation under the Health and Social Care Act was unnecessary".

-He is a former-trustee of the King's Fund, appointed in 2014.
+He is a former trustee of the King's Fund, appointed in 2014.

-Sir Sam Everington is a staunch supporter of physician associates (PAs) within primary care, having being quoted in a 2016 House of Lords Select Committee as being involved in "... setting up a physician associate course" as well as publishing a 2023 opinion piece in the BMJ where he stated he would like PAs to "...go on to train as doctors" and that there was "... no evidence that physician associates make more mistakes".
+Everington is a staunch supporter of physician associates (PAs) within primary care, having been quoted in a 2016 House of Lords Select Committee as being involved in "... setting up a physician associate course" as well as publishing a 2023 opinion piece in the BMJ where he stated he would like PAs to "...go on to train as doctors" and that there was "... no evidence that physician associates make more mistakes".
 However, a 2025 BMJ systematic review of PA efficacy and safety within UK healthcare between 2015 and 2025 concluded the evidence was "... sparse and of variable quality, and some is outdated" and "... the absence of evidence of safety incidents should not be misinterpreted as evidence that deployment of physician associates and anaesthetic associates is safe".

 He became President-elect of the Royal College of General Practitioners in 2025.